 On Monday, we all gathered together and headed to the headquarters of Manos del Uruguay, where we met some of the women that run the organization as well as got a tour of the building.
 We got to see offices, the testing labs, the warehouse, and where all the products get shipped from!
 From the street, you’d never guess what is behind that unmarked door.

 Yes, they do more than just yarn!
-They also sell hand woven and hand knitted items.
-What do you think, should we bring in some of their finished goods?
+They also sell hand woven and hand knitted items, just not in the U.S.

 This is the test lab for new colors and yarns.